- Course number

 Title IX Compliance

 The University recognizes the inherent dignity of all individuals and promotes respect for all people.
-If you feel that any part of the class, members of the class, or teaching staff are not upholding this standard, please let the instructor know immediately, or if you wish to remain anonymous, you can reach out to a confidential source at the Counseling and Psychological Services.
+If you feel that any part of the class, members of the class, or teaching staff are not upholding this standard, please let the instructor know immediately, or if you wish to remain anonymous, you can reach out directly to the Office for the prevention of harassment and discrimination.

 You are responsible for everything that takes place in class.
 We will occasionally do some in-class activities which will be graded, and these activities cannot be made-up.
 I will sometimes make annoncements on the course webpage, so please check that regularly.
 You do not need to keep up with Piazza–any announcements that you are required to know about will be posted to the course web page.
 Piazza is an optional resource which you can happily ignore if you’d like.